Customs and etiquette in Japanese dining: Ramen

 When eating ramen or similar foods, it is acceptable to make slurping sounds, as it is a way of expressing appreciation for the meal and to strengthen the flavour of ramen.
 Noodles are cooled and hence the flavour enhanced during the slurping process.
 However, eating sounds of munching and burping are not very favourable, as these may displease others nearby.
-The general Japanese ramen etiquette postulates that ramen should be eaten using both chopsticks and spoon.
 The noodles and toppings on ramen should be eaten with chopsticks while the soup should be drunk with a spoon.

 Sushi

 Sushi is one of the most famous dishes of Japan.
-It comes in many different variations, and therefore there is a certain dining etiquette to follow.
 Sushi may be eaten with bare hands, but sashimi is eaten with chopsticks.
 When shoyu (literally, soy sauce) is served together with nigiri-sushi (sushi with a fish topping), pick up the sushi and dip the fish topping, not the rice, into the shoyu.
 Having the rice absorb shoyu too much would change the original taste of the nigiri-sushi, and trying to dip rice into the shoyu may cause the whole sushi to fall apart, dropping rice in the shoyu plate.
 The appearance of rice floating around on the shoyu plate is not considered a taboo in Japanese culture, but it may leave a bad impression.
 In case shoyu must be poured into a bowl, pour only a tiny amount; pouring a large portion is considered wasteful, which is a serious taboo in Japan.

 Bentō

 Bentō, boxed meals in Japan, are very common and constitute an important ritual during lunch, beginning around the time children reach nursery school.
 Parents take special care when preparing meals for their children, arranging the food in the order in which it will be eaten.
 A bentō may appear decorative, but it should be consumed in its entirety.

 A bentō is judged by how well it is prepared.
 Parents are almost expected to "show off" in making the lunch.
 Though the food is prepared for their child, the results are observed by the other children and the nursery school, and this leads to a sort of competition among parents.

 Because the appearance of food is important in Japan, parents must be sure to arrange the bentō in an attractive way.
 A parent may prepare a leaf cut-out in fall, or cut an orange into the shape of a flower if the season is summer.
 It is not uncommon to see seven different courses within a bentō.

 Parents are also encouraged to prepare what the children will enjoy eating.
-If the child does not like what the parent has prepared, then he/she will most likely not consume it, going against the rule that “it must be consumed in its entirety.”
+If the child does not like what the parent has prepared, then they will most likely not consume it, going against the rule that "it must be consumed in its entirety".